Blogs are not only an easy and cost-effective form of content marketing, they also help you:

 Excuse #8: “I don’t know what to blog about“

-This is a really simple excuse to overcome because there are literally hundreds of things you can blog about.
+This is a really simple excuse to overcome because there are hundreds of things you can blog about.

 Ideas are around us all the time – you can do reviews, case studies, interviews, meet the team profiles, advice, guides, top tips, industry news, opinions, predictions and so on.

-If you are really struggling to get started, we recommend using the questions you get asked the most.
+If you are really struggling to get started, I recommend using the questions you get asked the most.
 What advice do clients ask you for?
 What questions come up regularly in meetings?
 Have you done a presentation recently – were there any questions afterwards?

 Think about the things you get asked or the things you talk about every day and turn these into blog posts.